 FSM is a critical enabler of marketplace modernization, and both will result in changes for hospitality licensees starting April 1.

-On April 1, LCBO becomes the wholesaler of record, which means that hospitality licensees must purchase alcohol from the LCBO or through a distributor that is authorized to facilitate sales on LCBO’s behalf.
+LCBO is now the wholesaler of record, which means that hospitality licensees must purchase alcohol from the LCBO or through a distributor that is authorized to facilitate sales on LCBO’s behalf.
 Authorized distributors may include The Beer Store, import keg distributors or suppliers participating in LCBO’s Direct Delivery Program.

 What should I know or do?